danicius/my_flask_project/README.md

 flask run

 You should see output indicating that the application is running locally.
 Visit the provided URL in your web browser to access the application.

+Setting up Google Cloud

+pip install google-cloud-speech
+Verify Installation:

+You can verify that the Google Cloud libraries are installed correctly by running the following command:

+pip show google-cloud-speech

+[4:14 PM] Russell,Torie

+Install the Required Dialogflow Client Library:

+The dialogflow client library is separate from other Google Cloud libraries.
+You need to install it explicitly.
+Use the following command to install it:

+pip install google-cloud-dialogflow

+Make sure to run this command within your virtual environment if you're using one.

+Verify Your Code:

+Ensure that in your Python code (app.py), you're importing the dialogflow module from the google.cloud package correctly.
+For example: from google.cloud import dialogflow

+Verify that there are no typographical errors or syntax issues in your code.

+pip install google-cloud-dialogflow

+Install langdetect Module:

+You can install the langdetect module using pip.
+Open your terminal or command prompt and run the following command:

+pip install langdetect